How to Calculate the Return Measure in QuickBooks 2014

 If you’ve never seen an Excel function before, this probably looks like Greek.
 But all this function does is tell Excel to calculate the internal rate of return for the cash flows stored in the range, or block of cells, that goes from cell B2 to cell B22.

 The .1 is an initial guess about the IRR; you provide that value so that Excel has a starting point for calculating the return.
-The office building cash flows, it turns out, produce an internal rate of return equal to 11 percent.
-This means that essentially, the office building delivers an 11 percent interest rate annually on the amounts invested in the office building.
+The office-building cash flows, it turns out, produce an internal rate of return equal to 11 percent.
+This means that essentially, the office building delivers an 11 percent interest rate annually on the amounts invested in it.

 To calculate the net present value by using Excel, you use another function.
-In the case of the worksheet shown, for example, you click cell G6 and type the following formula:
+In the case of the worksheet shown in Figure 3-1, for example, you click cell G6 and type the following formula:

 The discount rate equals the rate of return that you expect on your capital investments.
 The discount rate is the rate at which you can reinvest any money you get from the capital investment’s cash flows.